material-motion/tools/README.md

 # Material Motion team documents

-View the Material Motion [core team members](https://github.com/orgs/material-motion/teams/core-team).
+Welcome to the Material Motion's team documentation.

-New to the team?
-Check out our [Essentials](essentials.md).

 The [Starmap](https://material-motion.gitbooks.io/material-motion-starmap/content/) describes our long-term, multi-year goals.

 We plan our weekly milestones and roadmap on Discord.
 [Join our channel](https://discord.gg/AJbyYDf).

+New to the team?
+Check out our [Essentials](essentials.md).

 ## License